 Notable Facts about Harvard Academics

-- The first week of every academic term at Harvard is called Shopping Week, and students are encouraged to attend as many courses as possible during that week before ultimately deciding which to continue in for the semester.
+- The first week of every academic term at Harvard is called Shopping Week, and students are encouraged to attend as many courses as possible during that week before ultimately deciding which classes to continue in for the semester.

 - Courses in a format called Tutorials are common at Harvard after freshman year.
 These courses are taught in very small groups or sometimes one-on-one with instructors in a student’s concentration area.
 These courses are designed to help students develop a scholarly approach to their field of study.